How TikTok Is Changing the Matcha Scene

 - Top: Iced matcha

-- Clear glasses and reusable straws sales boom
+- Clear glasses and reusable straws sales booming

-- Home matcha prep shifts from hot to iced
+- Home matcha prep shifting from hot to iced

 Matcha Art (Fall 2024)

-Baristas discovered matcha powder works like cocoa for latte art - but brighter green.
+Baristas discovered matcha powder works like cocoa for latte art—but brighter green.
+We think this might be our favorite trend.

 Techniques: